backdrop-ops/backdrop-docker/README.md

 Source [*Dockerfile*](https://github.com/kalabox/backdrop-docker/blob/master/1/fpm/Dockerfile)

-# Use
+# Installation
-The fastest and easiest way to "spin up" any of the above-mentioned Backdrop containers with docker is to:
+The fastest and easiest way to "spin up" a Backdrop instance in a container is to:

  1)  Install docker on a host system
- 2)  Create a named directory to marshal docker-related Backdrop assets
+ 2)  Create a named directory to hold docker-related assets
- 3)  Create a docker startup file that references a specific Backdrop docker image
+ 3)  Create a docker startup file referencing a Backdrop docker image
- 4)  Launch docker in such a way that it processes the startup file
+ 4)  Launch docker in such a way that it knows to process the startup file

 ## Step 1:  Install docker on a host system
 [Docker's installation instructions for Windows, Mac and Linux](https://www.docker.com/get-started)